 Inflation is the speed at which the prices of goods and services bought by households rise or fall.
-HBAI analysis uses inflation rates to adjust income over time, so the particular inflation rate we use is important and any change to this can have an impact.
+The analysis contained in the NI Poverty and income Inequality report uses inflation rates to adjust income over time, so the particular inflation rate we use is important and any change to this can have an impact.
 Up to 2013-14, HBAI used variants of the Retail Prices Index (RPI) to adjust incomes for inflation.